-We offer Apprenticeships across a number of job sectors including Accountancy (AAT & ACCA), Business Administration, Customer Services, Leadership and Management, Health Care, Health & Social Care, Information Technology and Teaching and Childcare.
+We offer Apprenticeships across a number of job sectors including Accountancy (AAT & ACCA), Business Administration, Customer Services, Payroll, Leadership and Management, Health Care, Health & Social Care, Information Technology and Education, Training and Childcare.
 We are continually increasing our range of Apprenticeships so browse our current qualifications here.

 What level Apprenticeship suits you?

 Level 1 and 2 courses: These typically require no prior knowledge and are designed to support the learner in gaining practical skills to improve performance in the workplace.

 Level 3 courses: These are aimed at learners with a level of experience or prior learning.
 This may include a Level 2 qualification or relevant work experience.

 Level 4 qualifications (university level and above): These allow those learners with a significant range of experience or prior achievement to develop their skills even further.
 A Level 3 or equivalent qualification is usually required to move onto this level.

 Level 5 qualifications and above (university and post-graduate level): These are suitable for individuals who wish to gain an understanding of strategic decision making or who wish to develop high level specialist skills in support of business.

 If you’re feeling uncertain about where to begin or unsure about what you are looking for then don’t hesitate to contact us for an informal chat to get a better idea about the options we have waiting for you.